TumCucTom/Scotland-Yard-AI/README.md

 # Scotland Yard Board Game Implementation and AI

 This project runs a virtual version of the board game scotland yard and has an AI for Mr X and the players.
+The AI uses:
+- Mini-max with alpha-beta pruning
+- Fast matrix multiplication for sparse matricies
+- Adapted DSP
+- And a variety of heuristics, both :
+  - Mathematical
+  - Human-esque

 See the report [here](report.pdf) or in text below the screenshots.